The next Bucerius Summer School on Global Governance will take place from August 11 to 21, 2023.

 The first Bucerius Summer School on Global Governance was launched in 2001 by the ZEIT-Stiftung Ebelin und Gerd Bucerius.
 From 2004 to 2018 it has been conducted in cooperation with the Heinz Nixdorf Stiftung.
 Since 2019 the Bucerius Summer School on Global Governance has been conducted by the ZEIT-Stiftung in cooperation with the Observer Research Foundation.

-Over the past years, the thematic focus of the Summer School has shifted as have the issues that occupied the decision makers: The economic and political rise of Asia, the recurrence of conflicts in the Middle East, the global financial crisis and economic downturn, and finally overarching questions of good governance, sustainable and equitable development.
+Over the past years, the thematic focus of the Summer School has shifted as have the issues that occupied the decision makers: Climate change, the COVID-19 pandemic, Russia's war in Ukraine, global energy crisis, food insecurity, the spread of Misinformation and fake news, the global financial crisis and economic downturn, the economic and political rise of Asia, the recurrence of conflicts in the Middle East, and finally overarching questions of good governance, sustainable and equitable development.
 These topics demand responsible political and economic action in a globalized world.
 The Bucerius Summer School is a platform, where leaders of tomorrow discuss and further develop their ideas in a highly inspiring atmosphere.

 In 2017, Georg Mascolo joined the Bucerius Summer School as Dean and Moderator.